-Abstract- This paper uses Genetic Algorithms (GAs) and the branch exchange method to solve the optimal reconfiguration in radial distribution systems subject to power loss reduction that determine the optimal switches.
+Restructuration of distribution power system using Genetics Algorithms K. Sebaa, N. Henini, A. Tlemçani Laboratoire de Génie Electrique Université Mouloud Mammeri de Tizi-Ouzou sebaa.karim@univ-medea.dz Abstract- This paper uses Genetic Algorithms (GAs) to solve the optimal reconfiguration in radial distribution systems for power loss reduction that determine the optimal switches.
 The GA is a relatively powerful intelligence evolution method for solving optimization problems.
-It is a population-based approach that is inspired from natural behavior of species.
-In this paper, GAs are applied to a realistic distribution system (106 buses) located in the Medea city (Algeria).
-For the comparison purpose, our method is validated with the classical Branch and Bound (B&B) method, widely used by the Distribution Companies.
+It is a population based approach that was inspired from natural behavior of species.
+In this paper GA is applied to a realistic distribution system (106 buses) located in the medea city (Algeria).
+For the comparison purpose, our method is compared with the classical Branch and Bound (B&B) method, widely used by the Distribution companies.
 The results confirm the superiority of the GA.

-Keywords -- GA; B&B; losses; loading and reconfiguration.
+Index Terms-- GA; B&B; losses; loading and reconfiguration.